Podiatrist

 - sports injuries to the foot and lower limb

-- providing advice on foot care
+- provide advice on foot care

-- specialising in the treatment of ‘high risk’ patients within hospital departments, including vascular and rheumatology outpatient units and renal wards
+assess the gait patterns of patients with biomechanical problems and sports injuries to the foot and lower limb - specialise in the treatment of ‘high-risk’ patients within hospital departments, including vascular and rheumatology outpatient units and renal wards

-- supervising students and healthcare support workers
+- supervise students and healthcare support workers

 You’ll need these skills: